 Additionally, adverse reactions are more likely in older patients, particularly if it is taken with other drugs.
 Pregnant or breastfeeding women are strongly urged not to take phentermine.
 Please contact your doctor to ensure your prescription for phentermine can be taken safely for your age group, your lifestyle, and along with any other medical conditions you may have or medications you take in order to ensure your safety and your best experience with phentermine.

 Success stories with phentermine

-Dr. Leroy is just one of many doctors that work with patients to develop successful weight loss plans that incorporate phentermine.
-Here are some stories from real people he has successfully helped with weight loss.
+We have helped patients develop successful weight loss plans that incorporate phentermine.
+Here are some stories from real people whom we have successfully helped with weight loss.